COT-01 Reading a Certificate of Title

 The Date Duplicate Issued panel indicates the registration date when the current edition of the duplicate was issued.
 This panel is located in a box immediately under the Register Number.
 In some cases, this may show "N/A" where a duplicate has not been issued as yet.

 In the digital register the land description for a piece of land has been simplified to show only the Lot on Survey information.
 Interests previously shown in the land description (like depth limits etc.) are now shown in the Limitations, Interests, Encumbrances and Notifications section.

 The ownership particulars disclosed in the Registered Proprietor section is an aggregation of the current ownership.
 It is not necessary to look at a number of endorsements (as in the case of some paper titles) to ascertain the current proprietorship of the land.

 The reference to the document number and registration date in the first schedule is the last dealing affecting the current ownership.
+These dealings can be annotated with a code, please refer to the below table for a list of these codes and the corresponding transaction type.
 Any other dealings affecting current ownership lodged previously will be shown in the Historical Database.

 6 Limitations, Interests, Encumbrances and Notifications (Second Schedule)